Slowvik/Problem_3_AQ/README.md

 4. The version_queue has been templated so that it can work with different primitive types.
 Storing objects in it will further require overloading several operators (such as >, ==, etc).
 5. The version_queue has been equipped with several functions that are commonly found in similar STL containers, such as front(), back(), size(), etc.
 6. Iterator support for version_queue is not available currently.
 It can be implemented using a helper struct if required, for closer resemblance to an STL container or for use with STL algorithms.
 7. The main.cpp file contains sample operations performed and timed using the system clock.

+Enqueue and Dequeue times:
+1. Sample enqueue and dequeue operations involving 1,000,000 elements each are timed using the system clock.
+For 1,000,000 operations, the total time taken for either operation is of the order of ~1 ms.

 Known Issues
 > If the version_queue is declared within a scope (inside main), allocation/resizing fails at around ~50,000 elements.
 To navigate around this, it is advised to declare the version_queue OUTSIDE the scope as a global variable (if large queue sizes are required).
 Currently successfully tested with upto 10,000,000 integers in global scope.